 The old minister's words (combined with the sheriff in Cormac McCarthy's No Country for Old Men) made me wish we would listen more often, carefully but critically, to old people (I'd settle for grown-ups.
 Where'd they go?).
 It's not just the ones in books that could keep us from making utter fools of ourselves.
 They've seen it all.
 We're shortsighted not to listen to them.

 Gilead highlights with each page the tawdriness, shallowness and sensationalism of network news and most pop culture.
 It helps me remember that while the doomsday messages crawl across the bottom of the screen on Good Morning America, my body is busy performing miracles to keep me alive, and all of nature is putting on a show to give my heart one more reason to keep on beating.

 Great literature is written to be reread.
 I'll reread Gilead soon, as well as Robinson's other books about that community, Home and Lila.
-Until then, if you'll excuse me, I'd like to give her a standing ovation in the privacy of the study I share with my wife and four animals.
+Until then, if you'll excuse me, I'd like to give her a standing ovation in the privacy of the study I share with my wife and five animals.

 I have no more words except, "How did she do it?
 How did she think of those things she has the minister say?
 How did she turn them into a novel?
 How did she convince her publisher that such a thing would sell, let alone win the Pulitzer Prize?"